tommipremoli/Quiz-Project/README.md

-# Quiz-Project
+# Quiz Project
-This project creates a film quiz based on a dataset of titles, genres, directors and actors.
-The user chooses the difficulty and answers randomly generated questions about specific films.
-The quiz keeps track of the score and the time remaining, displaying a final graph showing the score trend during the game.
+This project develops an interactive film quiz based on a dataset of titles, genres, directors and actors.
+After cleaning and formatting the data, the user chooses the difficulty (easy or difficult) and answers questions about the selected films.
+The quiz offers four answer options and tracks the score, showing a final graph of the answers' performance.